How to lodge a representation

 Anyone can comment or object to an application to the following types of licences:

-- Premises Licenses under the Licensing Act 2003
+- Premises Licences under the Licensing Act 2003

 - Club Premises Certificates under the Licensing Act 2003

-- Premises Licenses under the Gambling Act 2005
+- Premises Licences under the Gambling Act 2005